omeatai/src-Business-Analysis/README.md

         - The options are sports, travel, movies and reading.
         - No, there are no default selections.
     <br> &ensp; <br>
     - 14. Is the Security Question field a required field?
 What is the data type?
 What are the options to be displayed in the dropdown?
+What is the sort order of those five options?
+Is there any default selection?
         - yes, It's a required field.
         - The Data type is options in a dropdown menu.
         - The options are: your mother's maiden name, your first pet's name, your best friend's name in school, What city were you born?
 Where did you meet your spouse for the first time?
+        - Just sort them alphabetically.
+        - No, there are no default selections.
     <br> &ensp; <br>
-    - 15. Is the Security Answer field a required field?
-What is the data type?
-What are the options to be displayed in the dropdown?
+    - 15. Is the Security Answer field a required field? hat is the data type?
+What is data length?
         - yes, It's a required field.
         - The Data type is alphanumeric data in a text box input.
-        - The length is minimum 3, maximum 100.
+        - The length is minimum 2, maximum 256.
+    <br> &ensp; <br>
+    - 16. What happens when you click the Cancel button?
+        - The entered data gets discarded.
+        - And navigates the user to online banking page.
+    <br> &ensp; <br>
+     - 17. What happens when you click the Register button?
+        - The System performs the following generic validations:
+          - Are all the required data entered?
+          - Are the entered data valid?
+For example:
+            - We want to make sure the data type, if it's alphanumeric, it has to be alphanumeric.
+            - When we say minimum 8 and maximum 16, it has the right data length.
+            - If the user has just entered alphanumeric data, but only 7 characters, that's an error message.
+        - The System performs the following specific validations:
+          - Is the user ID unique?
+          -

     <br> &ensp; <br>
   - Ability for the user to login